Applying for a Jefferson Science Fellowship

 - Letters of Recommendation (minimum of 3, maximum of 5)

 The online application will open in the Fall of 2014 when the 2015-2016 Selection Process begins.
-After providing basic application information on the online application (i.e., name, institution, phone number, etc), you will be asked to upload the following supporting documents in PDF format: a Curriculum Vita, a Statement of Interest, and two Essays (content and format details are described below).
+After providing basic application information on the online application (i.e., name, institution, phone number, etc), you will be asked to upload the following supporting documents in PDF format: a Curriculum Vitae, a Statement of Interest, and two Essays (content and format details are described below).
 Applications must be submitted online to be considered in the review process.
 Click here to access the online application system.
-If you have technical difficulties, please contact email@example.com.
+If you have technical difficulties, please contact firstname.lastname@example.org.

 - Name and Current Institutional Affiliation

 - Academic Employment History (including dates, academic rank, and tenure)

 - Honors and Awards (list up to 10 of the most significant)

 - Other National or International Professional Experience

 - Peer-Reviewed Publications (no more than 5 of the 10 pages; you may indicate the total number of publications from which the list is derived)

 - Other Publications or Patents

 The applicant should provide a concise (1-2 page) statement of interest in the Jefferson Science Fellows Program.
 In this statement, he/she should explain what benefits they hope to derive for themselves and their university, if selected for the program, and also indicate any knowledge they might have of the U.S. Department of State or the U.S. Agency for International Development and possible contributions they might make to different bureaus and offices therein.